 Whole foods are foods that are closest to their natural state, including unprocessed fruit, vegetables, whole grains, eggs, whole fish skinless poultry and lean red meat.
 Research shows that dietary patterns that include more whole foods results in higher nutrient intake and an increased quantity of antioxidants.

 What nutrients are found naturally in eggs?
-Eggs have the highest nutritional quality protein of all food sources
+Eggs have the highest nutritional quality protein of all food sources…

-Eggs contain over 11 essential vitamins and minerals as shown in the list below:
+Eggs contain many essential vitamins and minerals as shown in the list below:

 Selenium – antioxidant which protects our body and immune system